 sudo shutdown -h now

-With your server powered down, go to the Disk tab again and click Detach button on the former main disk, then start up your server.
+With your server powered down, go to the Resize tab again and click the eject icon on the former main disk, then start up your server.
 Confirm that all of your data was copied successfully and is available on the new disk.
-Afterward, you can delete the old disk at your UpCloud Control Panel in the My disk resources section under Disks menu.

 In case the server cannot find the boot section and fails to start.
 Shut down the server and attach the original disk again to boot from.
 Then reinstall the GRUB and try booting from the new disk again by detaching the old disk.